MMorettoniOracle/terraform-oci/README.md

 # terraform-oci

-Create and manage OCI resources from a json file using terraform
+Create and manage OCI resources from a json blueprint file using terraform